jquerytools/builder/README.md

 Then run the init script in the bin directory to create a clone of the jquerytools repository.

+__Note:__ Problems were reported when running the init script with git v1.6.x, upgrading to 1.7.1 fixed this.

 ## Scripts

 There are a few scripts in the bin directory: